cloud36/navigation_drlnd/report.md

 ## Double DQN

-Double DQN is an improvement on the original DQN and it attempts to address overly optimistic reward estimation in DQN's.
+Double DQN is an improvement on the original DQN and it attempts to address overly optimistic q-function that is observed in DQN's.
+It is easy for a DQN to overestiamte the q-function because of the argmax operator in the TD Error update.
+To handle this Double DQN makes a simple modification by having another DNN estimate the value of the argmax operator i.e. we use DNN-1 to select the actions in th argmax operator and use another DNN (DNN-2) to estimate the value.
+To implement this we simple use our target and local DNNs.

 ### Plot of Rewards